Are Large Language Models Robust Coreference Resolvers?: Introduction

 \section{Introduction}

-Entity coreference resolution aims to find all spans within an input text that refer to the same entity \cite{jurafskyandmartin}.
-As an important task in the core NLP pipeline, coreference resolution has received considerable attention from the NLP community over the years, with most progress driven by neural coreference models \cite{lee-etal-2017-end, wu-etal-2020-corefqa, joshi-etal-2020-spanbert} that achieve substantial improvements on CoNLL-2012 benchmark \cite{pradhan-etal-2012-conll}.
-There has also been an increasing interest in generalization of coreference systems to domains and languages beyond CoNLL-2012 \cite{xia-van-durme-2021-moving, bohnet2022coreference}.
-On the other hand, unsupervised \cite{haghighi2010coreference} and few-shot \cite{le2022few} coreference research has received less attention in recent years, despite the fact that learning from little labeled data is desirable for coreference systems when adapting to new domains and where annotating full coreference chains is expensive \cite{gandhi2022mentions}.
+Entity coreference resolution aims to find all spans within an input text that refer to the same entity.
+As an important information extraction sub-task, coreference resolution has received considerable attention from the NLP community over the years, with recent progress driven mostly by neural coreference models \cite{lee-etal-2017-end, wu-etal-2020-corefqa, joshi-etal-2020-spanbert}.
+There has also been an increasing interest in the generalization of coreference systems to domains and languages beyond the popular CoNLL-2012 benchmark \cite{xia-van-durme-2021-moving, bohnet2022coreference}.
+Most work on extending coreference resolution to new domains and languages relies on target language annotated data in the targeted domain, however the amount of labeled data needed to cover every possible domain in all languages is prohibitively expensive.
+Meanwhile, unsupervised \cite{haghighi2010coreference} and few-shot \cite{le2022few} coreference resolution has received less attention, despite the fact that learning with less labels is desirable when adapting to new languages or domains.

-Concurrently, there has been a great deal of research in zero- and few-shot learning based on prompting pre-trained language models due to their emerging abilities in solving a variety of NLP tasks \cite{gpt3, t5, ouyang2022training, schick-schutze-2021-just}.
-There have also been several attempts at evaluating pre-trained LMs coreference abilities under zero- and few-shot settings: \citet{gpt3} first demonstrated the effectiveness of prompting GPT-3 for resolving coreference on the Winograd Schema Challenges (WSC), \citet{yang2022gpt} showed that coreference resolution was a challenging task for GPT-2 when prompted with multiple-choice templates, and \citet{agrawal2022large} successfully reframed clinical pronoun resolution as span generations.
-While these studies revealed some evidence of the coreference abilities in large LMs, they evaluated the models on either sentence-level or syntactically simple datasets.
-In contrast, the traditional benchmark dataset for coreference resolution, CoNLL-2012, contains document-level examples with much more complex linguistic annotations \cite{pradhan-etal-2012-conll}.
+Concurrently, there has been a great deal of progress on zero- and few-shot learning by prompting pre-trained language models (LMs) \cite{ouyang2022training, touvron2023llama}.
+There have also been attempts at evaluating pre-trained LMs coreference abilities under zero- and few-shot settings: \citet{gpt3} demonstrated that prompting GPT-3 can resolve coreference on the Winograd Schema Challenges (WSC), \citet{yang2022gpt} showed that coreference resolution was a challenging task for GPT-2 when prompted with multiple-choice templates, and \citet{agrawal2022large} successfully reframed clinical pronoun resolution as span generation.
+While these studies reveal some evidence of the coreference abilities in large LMs, they either evaluate on sentence-level, artificial datasets that are designed more as an AI challenge task, use prompting methods that fail to beat reasonable baselines, or use non-standard datasets to evaluate language models' performance at coreference resolution.
+In contrast, the traditional dataset for coreference resolution, CoNLL-2012/OntoNotes, contains real-world document-level examples with complex linguistic annotations \cite{pradhan-etal-2012-conll}.
+Evaluating LMs using more realistic inputs in this setting is arguably more suitable for the evaluation of models' coreference capabilities.